-When I began to consider some of the great things I love about Ecuador that I’d also like to share with people who are thinking about visiting, or even staying a while, I learned that many of my friends and acquaintances feel the same way about the same things.
+When I began to think about some of the wonderful things I love about Ecuador that I’d be proud to share with people who are thinking about visiting, or even staying for a while, I learned that many of my friends and acquaintances often felt the same way about the same things.
 Therefore, in the spirit of fairness, before I sat down to write this ten-part series, I asked everyone I know who lives now or has lived or traveled in Ecuador this one simple question: “What is/was the best thing about your experience of Ecuador?”
-This series of posts are all about what they said.
+This series of ten posts are all about what they said.

 At the end of last year, I spent two months traveling around Ecuador.
 The journey included several fantastic destinations including Mindo, Otavalo, Ibarra, Salinas and Quito.
 We also visited Baños and Puyo.
 We went to Galapagos.
 On the coast, we stayed in the fantastic fishing village of Mompiche.
 One of my favorite parts of traveling around this country was the bus snacks.

 There is a vast range of snack available to travelers while moving from place to place, and you don’t have to go anywhere to find them.
 They come to you.
 Vendors of all ages, carrying all manner of wares get on the buses and sell.
 It could be either bravery or stupidity, but we tried everything!
 At the bus terminals, there were restaurants where we dug into a cheap lunch, stocked up on novel bus snacks, or grabbed an ice cream for a treat.
 Street snacks were everywhere.
 At no point during any of our journeys did we suffer from hunger or thirst.